 If you are thinking group travel is anything like the old-fashioned bus tour, please think again.
 Group travel, especially on ocean or river cruises, gives you the best of both worlds – independence but support from fellow group travelers if you need it.
 Sometimes there is the bonus of an escort for the group, someone [...]

 If you want to get away from big cities and take in some of the best views in the Mediterranean, your choice must be the historical city of Valletta in Malta.
 First of all, the population here is less than seven thousand making the city just a big town in disguise.
 Secondly, while all views [...]

-On Your Next Canada-New England Cruise Halifax is a popular port of call on the Canada-New England cruise circuit, especially in the fall of the year.
+Halifax is a popular port of call on the Canada-New England cruise circuit, especially in the fall of the year.
 It is the largest city in Atlantic Canada and eastern home port to Canada's navy.
-It has a long history as a military town settled by the British in the mid [...]
+It has a long history as ...

-Quebec City Quebec City from the St. Lawrence A very popular cruise itinerary is the Canada-New England one offered by many lines and it is especially popular with cruisers during the autumn months to see the changing foliage.
-Most of these itineraries either have Quebec City in Canada as a starting/end point or [...]
+A very popular travel itinerary is the Canada-New England cruise, one that is offered by many cruise lines.
+It is especially popular during the autumn months when one sees the changing foliage to shades of yellow, gold, and red.
+Most of these itineraries ...

 A Cruise Holidays of Topeka group escorted by Emma Warren.
 Here are some highlights of the tour: The Adventurous Group from Cruise Holidays of Topeka On a Partial Transit of the Panama Canal It's a tight squeeze - a freighter in a lock on the canal.
 We observed [...]

 Quite often we are asked what is the difference between a mid-size ship and a mega ship when it comes to cruising.
 To answer that question, let's begin by defining the difference.
 A mid-size ship is one where the passenger complement is from 1000 to about 2600 guests.
 These ships are usually found in the [...]